mymb12/WRO-2024/README.md

 1.**Camera** :video_camera:

-Camera detects the human/animal moves, which provides the safety for the environtment among robot.
+Camera detects the human/animal moves, which provides the safety for the environtment among the robot.

 > [!IMPORTANT]
-> Key information users need to know to achieve their goal.
+> The code for the camera tracking is written in the python 3.11 for raspberry pi 4

+1. **Motor wheels** :red_car:

+The wheels have independent axes.
+It makes the robot more flexible in the town.
+Also, the roughness of the wheels is enough for comfortable movement around the city.